Palliative and End-of-Life Care Training, Day 4

 Course Information

-Day 4 of 4-day program This day will equip healthcare professionals with the knowledge and skills to address common physical and psychological symptoms experienced by patients approaching the end of their life.
+Day 4 of a 4-day palliative and end-of-life care education program aims to equip healthcare professionals with the knowledge and skills to assess and manage common physical and psychological symptoms experienced by patients approaching the end of their life.
 Symptoms include pain, agitation, delirium, nausea, and respiratory secretions.
 Areas discussed will include how to recognise when patients are deteriorating, converting oral medications to syringe drivers, and common medications/doses used.
-The role of the specialist palliative care team in the community will be explored, together with how to ensure referrals are appropriate.
 The importance of Spiritual Care and Bereavement support will be explained.
 Staff caring for palliative and end-of-life patients face significant emotional challenges within their role.
-Therefore, we will address how to care for ourselves and each other, exploring how to manage our own stress levels and discover strategies to preserve our own well-being.
+Therefore, we will demonstrate how to care for ourselves and each other, exploring how to manage our own stress levels and discover strategies to preserve our own well-being.

 Learning Outcomes